qbead/qbeadWebsite/content/book/lightandcolor.md

 ### Properties of Waves
 Waves are characterized by their frequency, wavelength, and speed.
 Wavelength describes the length of one wave, or the distance between the peaks.
-You can use the widget below to change the wavelength of a wave (This widget will not display properly in Safari).
+You can use the widget below to change the wavelength of a wave.
+(This widget will not display properly in Safari.)

 <style>
 #wavewidget {